johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

     - Notice that perhaps the return might not be considered as self-documenting!
         - Refactor that return statement by selecting `len_diff + min(distances)`
         - Notice the "Extract Variable" option: perform that action
+            - Name the variable something descriptive like `calculated_distance_between_words`
-        - With that change, I'd argue that the logic to calculate the distance is now abstracted away and by performing this "Extract vairable" refactoring, that code is now self-documenting
+        - With that change, I'd argue that the logic to calculate the distance is now abstracted away and, by performing this "Extract variable" refactoring, the code is now self-documenting

-#### Concluding thoughts
+### Concluding thoughts
 Going through that set of refactorings we see that our code is a bit more self-documenting.

 One could argue however, there are other improvements that could be made: